IBM/automation-data-fabric/README.md

 ### Getting Started

-Within this repository you will find a set of Terraform template bundles that embody best practices for provisioning the Data Foundation in multiple cloud environments.
-This `README.md` describes the SRE steps required to provision the Data Foundation software.
+Within this repository you will find a set of Terraform template bundles that embody best practices for Configure and Setup the Data Fabric in multiple cloud environments.
+This `README.md` describes the SRE steps required to Configure and Setup the Data Fabric Solution.

-This suite of automation can be used for a Proof of Technology environment, or used as a foundation for production workloads with a fully working end-to-end cloud-native environment.
+This suite of automation can be used for a Proof of Technology environment to Configure and Setup the Data Fabric Solution with a fully working end-to-end cloud-native environment.
 The software installs using **GitOps** best practices with [**Red Hat Open Shift GitOps**](https://docs.openshift.com/container-platform/4.8/cicd/gitops/understanding-openshift-gitops.html)

-## Data Foundation  Architecture
+## Data Fabric Solution Architecture

-The following reference architecture represents the logical view of how Data Foundation works after it is installed.
-Data Foundation is deployed with either Portworx or OpenShift Data Foundation storage, within an OpenShift Cluster, on the Cloud provider of your choice.
+The following reference architecture represents the logical view of how Data Fabric Solution works after it is installed.
+Data Fabric is Configured on top of  Data Foundation which deployed with either Portworx or OpenShift Data Foundation storage, within an OpenShift Cluster, on the Cloud provider of your choice.

 ![Reference Architecture](images/cp4d-diagram.jpg)

-## Deploying Data Foundation
+## Deploying Data Fabric Solution

-The following instructions will help you install Cloud Pak for Data (CP4D) into AWS, Azure, and IBM Cloud OpenShift Kubernetes environment.
+The following instructions will help you to Configure and Setup the Data Fabric Solution on AWS, Azure, and IBM Cloud OpenShift Kubernetes environment.

 ### Licenses and Entitlements